SLR-96/DeepWeeds/README.md

 The dataset used in this project is the DeepWeeds dataset: https://github.com/AlexOlsen/DeepWeeds

-A deep network architecture with 7 convolutional layers and 2 fully connected layers with dropout layers in between has been used.
+Different architectures, augmentation techniques, and different methods to avoid overfitting were used.
+Finally, a deep network architecture with 7 convolutional layers and 2 fully connected layers with dropout layers in between were used.
 After 1 hour and 40 minutes, the trained netowrk showed promising results with a training accuracy of 81%, a validation accuracy of 76%, and a test accuracy of 73%.
 The following are visual representations of the training process and its results.

 Variation of loss during training: